tatethurston/embedded-typescript/README.md

 The second line is location of the error, in `path:line:column` notation.

 The next 5 lines provide visual context for the error.

-## Installation & Usage 📦

-1. Add this package to your project:
-   - `yarn add embedded-typescript`

 ## Highlights